Building Codes & Code Compliance

 Code-triggered work requires engineering, plan check, and inspection that extends the project schedule.
 A seismic retrofit triggered by renovation scope can add 2-4 months to design and permitting alone, before any construction begins.
 An LADWP service upgrade can add 4-8 weeks to the schedule.
 Additional plan check cycles for code-triggered work can add weeks to months depending on LADBS processing times, which have been strained by both budget limitations and the post-fire rebuild surge.

-Identifying code compliance triggers early, budgeting for them realistically, and preventing surprise scope expansion is one of the highest-value functions of construction management during the design phase.
-A construction manager involved during preconstruction reviews the project scope against every applicable compliance threshold, coordinates with the design team to either design around triggers where possible or budget for compliance where triggers are unavoidable, and builds the full cost of compliance into the project budget before the owner makes a commitment.
+Identifying code compliance triggers early and budgeting for them realistically is one of the highest-value functions of a CMAR preconstruction process.
+A construction manager involved during the design phase reviews the project scope against every applicable compliance threshold, coordinates with the design team to either design around triggers where possible or budget for compliance where triggers are unavoidable, and builds the full cost of compliance into the project budget before the owner makes a commitment.

 7. WORKING WITH LADBS: PRACTICAL NAVIGATION